Table of Contents

 2. Be realistic about time commitment.
 Business school programmes often require residential modules and scheduled live sessions.
 Online certificates typically allow flexible study over several months and are easier to combine with a full-time finance role.

 3. Match investment to career timing.
 Executive programmes costing £20,000+ are most valuable when a CFO appointment is imminent and the peer network will be immediately relevant.
 Earlier in a career, development focused on finance fundamentals and deal literacy often delivers stronger return.
+A structured CFO programme that covers corporate finance, valuation, and private equity at a fraction of business school cost can serve this earlier stage effectively.
+For a broader view of how CFO development fits within wider finance career progression, the CLFI career development library covers pathways from Finance Manager through to CFO-level roles.

 Online, Hybrid, or In-Person: Choosing the Right Format